How to Beat Mortamor in "Dragon Quest VI"

 Once you've dealt enough damage, Mortamor will morph into his final, deadliest form.

 Mortamor has now morphed into his full glory.
 As you can see, there are now three targets for you to attack, as Mortamor no longer has a body.
 Instead, his head and both of his hands are now separate targets and act once a turn.
 While individually this may not seem deadly, keep in mind that Mortamor has a total of three attacks while he still has both hands.

 This is the part of the fight that has frustrated many a Dragon Quest player, as they bash their head against Mortamor and keep dying.
-The problem that makes this fight so darned hard (besides the sheer damage output that forces you to grind levels before this final battle) is that the hands can revive.
+The thing that makes this fight so darned hard (besides the sheer damage output that forces you to grind levels before this final battle) is that the hands can revive.
 Yes, I am serious.
 The hands can revive.
 Specifically, the left hand (that's his left, not yours) can cast Kazing and the right hand (thus, left hand on the screen) can cast Zing.
-Thus, it becomes a matter of attempting to wipe out both hands within the same turn.
+It becomes a matter of attempting to wipe out both hands within the same turn.
 Failing that, you try to wipe out the hand that can Kazing, as Zing has a 50% failure rate (and only revives at 50% HP even if it does work).

 Here's the full list of stats and abilities of each of Mortamor's separate body parts:

 Head – 2500 HP

 - Fatigue Glare: This unblockable attack puts one of your party members to sleep.
 It's annoying, but not deadly as long as he doesn't decide to put both of your healers to sleep.

 - Roar: Mortamor will unleash a ferocious roar that does about 150 damage to the entire party.